A Lesson to Learn: B2Gold Corp. (BTG)

 Sponsored

+The average price from analysts is $5.26, which is $2.03 above the current price.
 BTG currently public float of 1.05B and currently shorts hold a 1.09% ratio of that float.
-Today, the average trading volume of BTG was 10.40M shares.
+Today, the average trading volume of BTG was 10.26M shares.

 BTG’s Market Performance